stat157/analyzers/notes/vagrant_setup.md

 ```
  You should see the prompt change from
 `vagrant@precise64:~/analyzers$` to `(157)vagrant@precise64:~/analyzers$`
  which means that you're now in the virtual environment!
 Now type
 ```sh
 alias ipy='ipython notebook --ip=0.0.0.0 --no-browser --pylab=inline --script'
 ```
-Now instead of typing all the extra arguments for IPython notebook, you can just type `ipy`.
+so instead of typing all the extra arguments for IPython notebook, you can just type `ipy`.
 Inside the `notebooks` directory (which should be the current directory), type `ipy` and navigate to port 7777 on your local machine.
 (That means in a web browser window, navigate to 127.0.0.1:7777).

 ### Setting up the Virtual Machine